dimajix/flowman/docs/spec/target/relation.md

   * `append`: append the data.
   * `ignore`: ignore the operation (i.e. no-op).
   * `error` or `errorifexists`: throw an exception at runtime .
+The default value is controlled by the Flowman config variable `floman.default.target.outputMode`.

 * `partition` **(optional)** *(type: map:string)* *(default=empty)*:

 * `parallelism` **(optional)** *(type: integer)* *(default=16)*:
 This specifies the parallelism to be used when writing data.
 The parallelism equals the number of files being generated in HDFS output and also equals the maximum number of threads that are used in total in all Spark executors to produce the output.
+If `parallelism` is set to zero or to a negative number, Flowman will not coalesce any partitions and generate as many files as Spark partitions.
+The default value is controlled by the Flowman config variable `floman.default.target.parallelism`.

 * `rebalance` **(optional)** *(type: bool)* *(default=false)*:
 Enables rebalancing the size of all partitions by introducing an additional internal shuffle operation.
-Each partition will contain approximately the same number of records.
+Each partition and output file will contain approximately the same number of records.
+The default value is controlled by the Flowman config variable `floman.default.target.rebalance`.

 ## Description